Advantages Of Double Brood Box System (With Pros & Cons)

 What Are The Advantages & Disadvantages Of Using A Double Brood Chamber System?

-The main advantage of using a double brood chamber is it will increase the space for the colony.
+The main advantage of using a double brood chamber is that it will increase the colony’s space.
 Thus brood development will be easier and will have enough space for more broods to grow.
-Also, it will increase the honey harvesting rate.

 But the main disadvantage of a double brood chamber system is it will require more maintenance costs.
 The movement and hive splitting will be difficult compared to a single brood chamber system.